krishagni/form-builder/README.md

-# Form Builder
+# DynamicForms

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

 ## Prerequisites
-Before running this project, you must have Node.js 4.0.0 and npm 3.0.0 or higher installed on your system.
+Before running this project, you must have Node.js 6.9.0 or higher, together with NPM 3 or higher installed on your system.

 You can download the latest version of Node.js for your Operating System and consult the latest installation instructions on the official [Node.js website](https://nodejs.org).